zhouzusheng/chromium.bb/README.md

 ## Overall Structure

 The structure of this repository is somewhat unconventional, but it serves our purpose well.
-The `master` branch is not really used (it is actually used by an internal buildbot, but is otherwise not very useful).
+The `master` branch is not really used (it just contains this README).

 Our real entry points are the snapshots we get from upstream.
 We tag each of these snapshots using the format `upstream/<channel>/<version>`, for example: